LukeGrahamLandry/franca/devlog.md

 - simple frc signetures so it can be imported
 - even more hacking to get it to run together with some c code
-  - pain with casting between the function pointer types. to cheat need to go throug ha rawptr to make sure not to get the funcid type by mistake.
+  - pain with casting between the function pointer types. to cheat need to go through a rawptr to make sure not to get the funcid type by mistake.
     (won't be a problem once i make dependencies between import_frc work)
   - make sure padding in the struct for yield state (won't be a problem once it's genrated by import_wuffs)